Edward the Confessor: Early reign

 In 1043, Godwin's eldest son Sweyn was appointed to an earldom in the south-west midlands, and on 23 January 1045 Edward married Godwin's daughter Edith.
 Soon afterwards, her brother Harold and her Danish cousin Beorn Estrithson were also given earldoms in southern England.
 Godwin and his family now ruled subordinately all of Southern England.
 However, in 1047 Sweyn was banished for abducting the abbess of Leominster.
 In 1049, he returned to try to regain his earldom, but this was said to have been opposed by Harold and Beorn, probably because they had been given Sweyn's land in his absence.
-Sweyn murdered his cousin Beorn and went again into exile, and Edward's nephew Ralph was given Beorn's earldom, but the following year Sweyn's father was able to secure his reinstatement.
+Sweyn murdered his cousin Beorn and went again into exile.
+Edward's nephew Ralph was given Beorn's earldom, but the following year Sweyn's father was able to secure his reinstatement.

 The wealth of Edward's lands exceeded that of the greatest earls, but they were scattered among the southern earldoms.
 He had no personal power base, and it seems he did not attempt to build one.
 In 1050–51 he even paid off the fourteen foreign ships which constituted his standing navy and abolished the tax raised to pay for it.
 However, in ecclesiastical and foreign affairs he was able to follow his own policy.
 King Magnus I of Norway aspired to the English throne, and in 1045 and 1046, fearing an invasion, Edward took command of the fleet at Sandwich.
 Beorn's elder brother, Sweyn II of Denmark "submitted himself to Edward as a son", hoping for his help in his battle with Magnus for control of Denmark, but in 1047 Edward rejected Godwin's demand that he send aid to Sweyn, and it was only Magnus's death in October that saved England from attack and allowed Sweyn to take the Danish throne.